 Having a conversation with prospects or customers is one of the best ways to extract useful data about them, your brand and your market.
 It’s also cost-effective.

-But how does social media compare with traditional market research methods like interviews?
+But, how does social media compare with traditional market research methods like interviews?
 Germin8 compares them, noting that you are more likely to get honest feedback on social media.

 Which platform should you use?
 It depends on what you are looking for.
 Twitter is often used for quick updates on the latest events, products and services.
-Facebook works well for sharing links to your content, webinar or upcoming product launch in order to build buzz around it.
+Facebook works well for sharing links to your content, webinar or an upcoming product launch in order to build buzz around it.

 I’m a big Twitter user and like to use Topsy to find out whether people are talking about my topic.
-Let’s see how this works with “lead generation”.
+Let’s see how this works with “lead generation.”